-Canada is a beautiful country with great potentials.
+Canada is a beautiful country with great potential.
 It is also one of the most diverse countries in the world and home to people of different beliefs, religions, and lifestyles.
 Canada boasts of several developments and beautiful landscapes in both the cities and the countryside.
-What is the cost of living in this highly progress country?
+What is the cost of living in this highly progressive country?
 Let’s delve in!

 Canada is often ranked high in the United Nations annual Human Development Index (HDI) which combines the measurement of life expectancy, education, and per capita income.
-Therefore, as a result of the country’s strong and viable economy, it’s expected that a lot of people from different parts of the world love to visit and settle in the great white north.
+As a result of the country’s strong and viable economy, it’s expected that a lot of people from different parts of the world love to visit and settle in the Great White North.

 Despite its British affiliation and European background, Canada welcomes people from all walks of life annually, to its provinces and territories.
 Some immigrants coming into Canada have discovered that the cost of living in Canada is much lower compared to their home country.

-Although this does not count for all situations, as there are some situations where cost of living in Canada might be higher than in other countries, depending on some factors.
-However, the cost of living in Canada varies from province to province, and city to city, as no two province or city have the same living condition.
+Of course, this does not count for all situations, as there are some situations where the cost of living in Canada might be higher than in other countries, depending on some factors.
+However, the cost of living in Canada varies from province to province, and city to city, as no two provinces or cities have the same living conditions.

-Notice: This post was first published in 2020 and will be continually updated to refelect current costs.
+Note: This post was first published in 2020, updated in December 2021, and will be occasionally updated to reflect current costs.

 The cost of living in Canada varies, and as such is a factor of where you decide to reside or settle.
 An individual residing in a major Canadian city will not incur the same expenses as someone else residing in the remote countryside.

-In the same manner, the cost of living in Canada depends on how you are able to quickly adapt and familiarize yourself with your new home.
+In the same manner, the cost of living in Canada depends on how you are able to adapt and familiarize yourself with your new home quickly.
 You would need to work and live within your means, hence the need for a budget.

 The cost of buying a house or renting a home in Canada depends on the size of the house, location, age of the house, and condition of the house or apartment.
 The cost varies from province to province, and city to city.